granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(picture from the side\)

-From this position of minimal tension in the hand, pull your thumb back slightly to create a gap between your thumb and hand.
+Pull your thumb back slightly to create a gap between your thumb and hand.

 \(aerial pic\)